Bharghav3/demo/README.md

 ## Troubleshooting

 ### 1. AWS Errors
-Instances failed to join the kubernetes cluster
+Node Failure: Instances failed to join the kubernetes cluster.
+VPC should be attached to IGW and NAT.
+Also, required IAM Permission must be attached.

-### 2. Terraform Errors
+### 2. Application Accessibilty
-Check Terraform permissions on the AWS IAM user and verify the AWS region configuration.
+Add the ClusterIP in the Local Host to access the applciation locally.

 ---